 1. Evil in the Night

 An evil spirit is murdering construction workers, whose job site has disturbed an Indian burial ground.
-You’re probably thinking, “It’s probably just a guy in a costume a la Scooby Doo” and you’d be correct if Walker, Texas Ranger operated on anything resembling logic but, no, it’s the actual ghost of Running Wolf, who practiced the dark Native American medicine arts and was cursed, probably.
-Walker hears about the murders and must figure out a way to battle Running Wolf, either in reality or in the dream world, and gets a crash course in Native American ghost busting from living medicine man, White Eagle.
-The amount of smash cuts to animals and other Native American imagery, crazy video effects, and just the fact that Walker is fighting a ghost easily makes this the most ridiculous episode of Walker but if you don’t believe me, check out the whole episode above.
+You’re probably thinking, “It’s probably just a guy in a costume a la Scooby Doo,”, and you’d be correct if Walker, Texas Ranger operated on anything resembling logic.
+No, it’s the actual ghost of Running Wolf, who practiced the dark Native American medicine arts and was cursed, probably.
+Walker hears about the murders and must figure out how to battle Running Wolf, either in reality or in the dream world, and gets a crash course in Native American ghost-busting from the living medicine man, White Eagle.
+The number of smash cuts to animals and other Native American imagery, the crazy video effects, and the fact that Walker is fighting a ghost easily make this the most ridiculous episode of Walker.

 Honorable Mention: Stand-Off